Guran (tribe): History

 Several events in Ibn Athir's chronicles for the early 11th century indicate that at least some of the Guran were living in northern Luristan.
 For example, in 1026, the Kakuyid emir Ala al-Dawla Muhammad grouped the Guran together with Saburkhwast (present-day Khorramabad) under a single governor.
 The governor's deputy who directly oversaw the Guran was Abu'l-Faraj Bābūnī, who was himself related to the Guran.
 Later in 1046, when Ibrahim Inal captured Hamadan from the Kakuyid emir Garshasp I, Garshasp initially took refuge with the Guran.
 Inal is then described as attacking Gurani Kurds in the vicinity of Saymarah, prompting Garshasp to flee to Hoveyzeh in Khuzestan.

 Around 1343, the Guran are mentioned in Shihab ad-Din al-Umari's description of the Kurdish tribes.
 He referred to them as "powerful and bellicose" and composed of "soldiers and peasants", and listed two places they lived: Rāwst, led by an amir named Muhammad, and Dartang.
 In later centuries, Dartang would become known as one of the main centers of the Guran; this mid-14th century account is the earliest definite mention of them in connection with their historical homeland.
 Wherever Rāwst was is unknown, although Minorsky speculated that it could have referred to "the habitat of the more easterly branch of the Guran".

 In the introduction to his 1596 History of the Kurds, the famous Kurdish historian Sharaf Khan Bidlisi wrote that there were four branches of the Kurds: Kurmanj, Lur, Kalhur, and Guran.
 He wrote that at his time, most of the Guran lived under the Kalhur and Ardalan.
 However, despite the important status he ascribed to the Guran, Sharaf Khan's references to them are relatively infrequent and somewhat muddled.

 According to Henry Rawlinson, the Kalhur were deposed as rulers of the Zohab region by the Ottoman sultan Murad IV.
 Murad then gave the region to the Bajilan, from near Mosul, who speak a dialect closely related to Gurani.

 According to Minorsky, the Bajilan must have originally been a branch of the Guran who had settled in the Mosul region, and Murad was intending to "control the Guran through his own subjects" by putting the Bajilan in charge of them.
 The Bajilan founded a new capital for themselves at Zohab on the outskirts of Guran territory.
 Meanwhile, the Kalhur of Zohab "became absorbed in the Guran mass" - they became known as Guran themselves, and they split into three tribes: Qal'eh-Zanjir, Kerend, and Bevanij.
 The Bajilan were later removed from power in the early 1800s by Muhammad Ali Mirza, governor of Kermanshah.
 At this point, the Guran of Qal'eh-Zanjir assumed leadership, with their main residence at Gahvareh.

-Branches
+Subclans

 The Guran tribe consist of the following clans: